-- Imhotep Museum (if reopened by 2025)
+- Imhotep Museum

 - Pyramid Complex of Djoser

 - Pyramid of Unas

-- New Kingdom tombs of Horemheb, Maya (Tutankhamun's Treasurer) & Tia
+- New Kingdom tombs of Horemheb & Maya (Tutankhamun's Treasurer)

 - 'Tomb of the Two Brothers': Niankhkhnum & Khnumhotep

-- New Kingdom tombs: Maia (Tutankhamun's wet nurse) & Nemtymes

 - Memphis

 - Welcome Evening Dinner

 We begin a morning of exploration at Saqqara with a visit to the Imhotep Museum, named after the architect of the site's best-known monument, the first (stepped) pyramid, indeed the first monumental stone building in Egypt, the Step Pyramid of Djoser.
 The museum is also dedicated to the memory of the French archaeologist Jean-Philippe Lauer (1902-2001) who devoted his life to excavating, reconstructing and better understanding the site of Saqqara.